Driving licence translation

 The following infographic summarises the main countries that require a driving licence to be translated.

-Advantages of a sworn translation of your licence
+Advantages of a certified translation of your licence

-A driving licence translated and sworn may be useful, or even essential, depending on the country you are visiting.
+A driving licence translated and certified may be useful, or even essential, depending on the country you are visiting.
 This document proves your identity, nationality and ability to drive a vehicle.
-You also need it to carry out various activities, as a sworn translation makes it easier to :
+You also need it to carry out various activities, as a certified translation makes it easier to :

 • opening a bank account abroad ;